Thai script: Alphabet listing

 Thai (along with its sister system, Lao) lacks conjunct consonants and independent vowels, while both designs are common among Brahmic scripts (e.g., Burmese and Balinese).
 In scripts with conjunct consonants, each consonant has two forms: base and conjoined.
 Consonant clusters are represented with the two styles of consonants.
 The two styles may form typographical ligatures, as in Devanagari.
 Independent vowels are used when a syllable starts with a vowel sign.

 Consonants

 There are 44 consonant letters representing 21 distinct consonant sounds.
-Duplicate consonants either correspond to sounds that existed in Old Thai at the time the alphabet was created but no longer exist (in particular, voiced obstruents such as b d g v z), or different Sanskrit and Pali consonants pronounced identically in Thai.
+Duplicate consonants either correspond to sounds that existed in Old Thai at the time the alphabet was created but no longer exist (in particular, voiced obstruents such as d), or different Sanskrit and Pali consonants pronounced identically in Thai.
 There are in addition four consonant-vowel combination characters not included in the tally of 44.